SaileshPatel/programme-specification-scraper/README.md

 # course-programme-specification-scraper

-A programme written by Sailesh Patel (160034811) designed to scrape information from course programme specification PDFs, as a part of the FYP project, A Chatbot for Assisting University Admission Process, supervised by Dr Sylvia Wong.
+A programme written by Sailesh Patel (160034811) designed to scrape information from course programme specification PDFs, as a part of the FYP project, A Chatbot for Assisting University Admission Process, supervised by Dr Sylvia Wong at Aston University.

 ## Tech Used
 * [Tabula-Py](https://tabula-py.readthedocs.io/en/latest/getting_started.html#installation)